 Last but not least, it’s important to consider the price.
 Be sure to look at replacement filter life and costs before you decide which pitcher is best for you.
 You may find that the pitcher costs less upfront, but the replacement filters cost more in the long run.

-Most pitchers have similar prices, within $5 to $10 of each other.
+Most pitchers have similar prices, within five to ten bucks of each other.
 The comparison table above allows you to sort the price column to see which pitchers cost the most and which pitchers cost the least.
 The Dafi and Seychelle pitches cost the most while the Oxa and Hskyhan pitchers cost the least.

 Why did I choose Seychelle as my top pick?